l-legren/imageboard/README.md

 ## WHAT'S THIS?

+This project was built during my attendance to the Spiced Academy's Web Development Bootcamp in Berlin.
 This app is a Imageborad built in Vue.js where the user can upload his pictures to the App and will be displayed immediately after uploading.
 User can click on the pictures and a modal will show up to see the image resized.
-The user has the possibility of leaving a comment on the picture and navigate through the photos.
+The user has the possibility of leaving a comment on the picture and navigate through the pictures.
+It also accepts infinite scroll.

 ## WHY THIS?